Verizon Fios Internet Review: Customers Call It “Reliable” and “Smooth”

 Dollar value

 Despite the initial snags of an installation fee and a security deposit, it’s great to see that Verizon Fios has a good range of plans with reasonable prices.
-It would be worth signing up for the provider, especially since the price guarantee assures you get low monthly fees for two to four years.
+It would be worth signing up for the provider, especially since the price guarantee assures you get low monthly fees for three to five years.
 Considering that many internet providers raise their rates after a year, this is a special perk.

 Most customers need to pay for a professional installation, which costs $99.
 This can sometimes be waived for an exclusive offer on the 1 Gig plan.
 For some customers, there is an option for self-installation, depending on if the previous tenant at your address had Verizon Fios and Verizon determines there isn’t a need for any additional jacks or professional wiring expertise.